Updated September 2014

 - 2 health care professionals from Meade County participated in KU Medical Center continuing education courses and conferences in Fiscal Year 2014.

-- Meade County is served by the West office of KU Medical Center's Area Health Education Centers (AHECs) in Hays, which serves the state through student education initiatives, professional education for health care providers, health screenings, clinics and public presentations on health topics.
+- Meade County is served by the West office of KU Medical Center's Area Health Education Center (AHECs) in Hays, which serves the state through student education initiatives, professional education for health care providers, health screenings, clinics and public presentations on health topics.

 Are we forgetting anything?